-Depending on your business type this will be more important for some brands than others, but it optimising mobile video content is definitely a skill that all brands should be developing.
-If most of your target audience use mobile we suggest that you dedicate the most part of your budget to optimising adverts and videos for this device.
+Depending on your business type this will be more important for some brands than others, but optimising mobile video content is definitely a skill that all brands should be developing.
+If most of your target audience use mobile, we suggest that you dedicate the most part of your budget to optimising adverts and videos for this device.

 First off, for anyone wondering why you can’t just use the same ads you use elsewhere here are three reasons:

 Mobile is faster – often people will only watch the first few seconds of a video on mobile, so you need to make sure you have content that counts on screens quicker.
 Watching video content on mobile is convenient so if you can capture the attention of your audience fast then you will likely hold their attention for longer.
 Bore them and you’ll lose out on a set of eyes.

 Top tips on optimising video for a mobile audience

 - Do something to grab your audience’s attention – show them a problem they relate to, connect to their emotion and show them your solution.
 Think of an engaging, scroll-stopping hook for the beginning of your video content.

 - Include captions and subtitles – Facebook and Instagram videos are on autoplay, but are muted.
 Ensure that people can view your content whether they have sound on or off so that they can fully digest your content.

 - Shorter videos – people like easy-to-digest content, therefore by keeping videos under 3 minutes long you are more likely to get higher engagement.
 People watching video content on mobile have short attention-spans, the best-performing mobile videos for Facebook advertising are between 10 and 15 seconds.
 Be sure to display key messages and branding within the first 3 seconds.

 - Use call-to-action buttons – if your objective is to get people to visit your store or website, include a CTA at the bottom of your video ad to make it easier for them to do so.